-Finale 3D’s rendering engine runs almost entirely in the computer’s graphics processing unit (GPU), so if you are considering buying a new computer to run Finale 3D, the most important specification for your new computer is its GPU.
+Finale 3D’s rendering engine runs almost entirely on a computer’s video card, also called a graphics card or graphics processing unit (GPU), so if you are considering buying a new computer to run Finale 3D, the most important specification for your new computer is its GPU.

 By and large, Finale 3D will run on almost any Windows computer sold in 2018 or later, and will run on many computers as old as 2016 or older if they have good GPUs.
 In the Mac world, Finale 3D works on any Mac from 2016 or later running Windows over Bootcamp or Parallels.

 All versions of Finale 3D have the same system requirements.
 Regardless of whether you are running the Lite, Hobbyist or Pro version of Finale 3D, the system requirements are exactly the same.

 - Get a computer with at least 8GB of RAM, a solid-state drive (SSD), and the most expensive GPU you can afford.
 If you can’t remember those details, you can just buy a “gaming computer” or a “multi-media computer”, because computers advertised as such will generally have the right specifications.

 - Avoid buying a computer whose graphics capabilities are described as “Intel integrated graphics” or “Intel HD graphics” or really anything that says “Intel” or “integrated” (from a graphics perspective).
 The reason is because those words mean is that the computer does not actually have a dedicated GPU.

 - Expect to pay about USD $1100 to USD $1300 for a brand-new computer with our recommended configuration.
 However, you can get an acceptable new computer with a decent GPU for as low as USD $800 if you are willing to compromise on other specifications.
 You can save even more by purchasing a used, refurbished, or manufacturer re-certified computer; these are readily available from a wide variety of online retailers.

 Table 1 – Minimum specifications and recommended specifications